 Map (click map to link to larger image), giving a rough indication of the location of parishes from which representatives to the Legislative Assembly of Assiniboia were elected; derived from, and illustrating differences with the map “The Red River Settlement, 1870,” drawn by C.C.J.
 Bond and printed in The Birth of Western Canada: A history of the Riel Rebellions by George F.G.
 Stanley (Toronto: University of Toronto Press, 1961), which illustrated the electoral parishes of the new province of Manitoba.

 Clarifying the scope of political representation held by the members of the Legislative assembly of Assiniboia is one instance where an illustrative map is helpful.
 Each member represented constituents of a particular parish, or part of a parish, either in Red River Settlement proper, or within its vicinity.
-The parishes were important markers of Red River and Assiniboia’s distinctive character as a settlement community during the Colonial era.
+The parishes were akin to neighbourhoods — not all were, strictly speaking, ecclesiastical parishes with a church at the centre — and were important markers of Red River and Assiniboia’s distinctive character as a settlement community during the Colonial era.
 Yet, to date, what maps exist tend to obscure rather than clarify where the parishes represented by members of the Legislative Assembly of Assiniboia were located and what their extent might have been.

 The map most commonly used by historians to illustrate the extent of settlement in Assiniboia and the parish divisions during the late 1860s and early 1870s is that printed in George F.G.
 Stanley’s The Birth of Western Canada.
 That map, however, reflects the electoral divisions devised for the first general election held after Manitoba had entered Confederation.
 The parish divisions for that election were not identical to those relied on for the elections that had gone before, while the country was known as Assiniboia.